Sites offer virus screenings

-People who think they may have covid-19, the illness caused by the coronavirus, should call their health care providers as their first step, according to the state Department of Health.
+People who think they may have covid-19, the illness caused by the coronavirus, should call their health care provider as their first step, according to the state Department of Health.

 Also, the University of Arkansas for Medical Sciences is offering free online screenings on its website, uamshealth.com/healthnow, and over the phone at (800) 632-4502.

-UAMS Chancellor Cam Patterson said drive-thru screenings are available at UAMS Medical Center, as well as:
+UAMS Chancellor Cam Patterson said drive-thru screenings are available at UAMS Medical Center, as well as at:

 • Baptist Health Medical Center in Little Rock (baptist-health.com/coronavirus/)